Bunbury woodchip bombing

-The Bunbury woodchip bombing was an unprecedented and politically motivated act of property destruction that took place on 19 July 1976 at a woodchip export terminal in Bunbury, Western Australia.
+A politically motivated bombing took place on 19 July 1976 at a woodchip export terminal in Bunbury, Western Australia.

-More than 1,000 sticks of gelignite were planted by two environmental protesters, with the resulting partial detonation causing an estimated $300,000 in damages; two charges failed to detonate which limited the bombing's impact.
+More than 1,000 sticks of gelignite were planted by two environmental protesters, with the resulting partial detonation causing an estimated $300,000 in damage.

+Two charges failed to detonate which limited the bombing's impact.
 No injuries were reported, although a security guard was held at gunpoint and shrapnel impacted a nearby residential area.
 The intention of the bombing was to prevent the export of woodchips from Western Australian old growth forests for 18 months.
-This act of protest is now largely unknown outside of Western Australia but was considered to have been a serious setback for the emerging environmental movement at the time, despite the perpetrators being unaffiliated with any environmental organisation.
+While later regarded as largely unknown outside of Western Australia, it was considered to have been a serious setback for the emerging environmental movement at the time, despite the perpetrators being unaffiliated with any environmental organisation.

 Background

-The introduction of the wood chip industry to Western Australia in the 1960s initially attracted less opposition then it did in the Eastern states.
+The introduction of the wood chip industry to Western Australia in the 1960s initially attracted less opposition than it did in the Eastern states.
 This started to change in the 1970s.
-When woodchipping began around the town of Manjimup in 1975, local residents Michael Haabjoern and John Chester felt they had no recourse to legal means of stopping the destruction of the old growth forests.
+When woodchipping began around the town of Manjimup in 1975, local residents Michael Haabjoern and John Chester felt they had no recourse by legal means of stopping the destruction of the old growth forests.

 The bombing

 On the morning of 19 July 1976, Michael Haabjoern and John Chester arrived in Bunbury, having driven a stolen car from Manjimup.
 The car contained more than 1,000 sticks of gelignite, fuses, detonators and timing devices stolen from a Perth magazine.
 The motive of the protesters was to destroy the port's loading facilities and prevent the export of woodchips from Western Australia's old-growth karri and jarrah forests for at least 18 months.
 During that time they hoped to create a groundswell of opposition to the woodchipping industry with laws passed to prevent it in future.

 Wearing stocking masks and armed with a .303 rifle, the two men cut through the fencing and held up the watchman, Trevor Morritt, at gunpoint.
 Haabjoern set the charges at three critical points of the machinery and informed the watchman of their plans whilst also checking whether any personnel would be passing through the site.
 They then left the facility in Morritt's car, taking him with them.
-Morritt would later describe Chester as agitated and a "loose cannon", whereas Haabjoern was "fairly cool and calm.
+Morritt would later describe Chester as agitated and a "loose cannon", whereas Haabjoern was "fairly cool and calm".

 On the access road they placed two signs reading "Danger Separate Explosives" and "Danger Charges Ahead" and left the watchman 9 km away in Australind.
 At 5:25 am the first charge detonated, causing damage estimated at $300,000 to the gantry structure and sending steel pieces over the Leschenault inlet into a housing estate, smashing windows.
 The remaining two charges failed to detonate.